listiges-kaenguru/listiges-kaenguru/README.md

 - 👋 Hi, I’m @listiges-kaenguru
 - 👀 I’m interested in many things
-- 🌱 I’m currently learning ansible and shell-programming
+- 🌱 I’m currently learning ansible and terraform
 - 💞️ I’m looking to collaborate on things i'm interested in
 - 📫 How to reach me here in GitHub